filipecolla/Portfolio/README.md

     <p>
         1. Clone the repository in your local machine.<br>
         2. Run "npm install" in the project directory to install the required dependencies.<br>
-        3. Run "npm dev run" to get the project started.
+        3. Run "npm dev run" to get the project started.<br>
-        4. Open "http://localhost:5173/" (or the address show in your console) in your web browser to view the portfolio.
+        4. Open <a href="http://localhost:5173/">http://localhost:5173/</a> (or the address shown in your console) in your web browser to view the portfolio.
     </p>
   </ul>
 </div>